 10.2.3.2 Media storage function procedures

-The media storage function on the controlling MCData function shall act as an HTTP server as defined in annex A of 3GPP TS 24.482 [24].
+The media storage function on the MCData content server shall act as an HTTP server as defined in annex A of 3GPP TS 24.482 [24].

 NOTE 1: The HTTP server validates the MCData ID in the bearer access token of the Authorization header field of an HTTP request as specified in 3GPP TS 24.482 [24].

-On receipt of an HTTP GET request with a Request-URI identifying a file, the media storage function on the controlling MCData function:
+On receipt of an HTTP GET request with a Request-URI identifying a file, the media storage function on the MCData content server:

 1) if the MCData user is not allowed to download files due to reception control policy, shall return an HTTP 403 Forbidden response;

 2) shall process the HTTP GET request by following the procedures in IETF RFC 7230 [22] and IETF RFC 7231 [23], and shall return a HTTP 200 OK response containing the requested file.

+Editor's Note: [CR 0133, WI eMCData2] it is FFS to determine how the MCData content server will apply reception control policy by accessing the configuration documents (e.g service configuration and group configuration) from the MCData server.

 * * * * * * * END CHANGES * * * * * * *